-The Operations Support Bureau consists of, but is not limited to, the units, personnel and functions of:
+The Operations Support Bureau consists of, but is not limited to, the units, personnel, and functions of:

-- o Operations Support Bureau Commander;
+- Operations Support Bureau Commander;

 - Administrative Assistant (shared);

+- Professional Standards Sergeant; (Training Component)

-- o Communications Unit;
+- Communications Unit:

 - Logistics Unit

-- o Community Outreach.
+- Community Outreach.

 The Operations Support Bureau Commander is an administrative ranked officer who reports to the Chief of Police and has responsibilities that include but are not limited to; ensuring the day-to-day operational efficiency of personnel and functions assigned to the Operations Support Bureau.